 CAPTION: The topography behind the navy diver (left) matches the topography of the Hooker car sinking (right).

-It isn’t known if the Navy did salvage the car, but I would have expected that a successful salvage would have been memorialized with some prize photographs of same, and alas there were none of those in the stacks of photographs I went through.
-I’m thinking this was yet another failed salvage attempt.
+It isn’t known if the Navy did salvage the car, but I would have expected that a successful salvage would have been memorialized with some prize photographs, and alas there were none of those in the stacks of photographs that exist.
+It is also logical to assume that had the Navy recovered the long-lost car it would have made the local press in some form or other.
+As it stands, there is no evidence of this happening.
 The U.S. Navy appears not to have any publicly available records of this operation in its historical archives.
 Maybe it was classified as a Top Secret operation (which would make some sense if you think about it).

 **********INSERT CONTENT OF (PENDING) SCUBA/SONAR EXPLORATION**********

-The MacDarby estate had 175 acres and 3500 feet of lake frontage along the north shore of Goose Pond, extending slightly across the town line into Lee.
-In 1958 the entire estate was sold to the Goose Lake Development Company which intended to subdivide it into residential lots.
-Hooker, who was by then retired to Florida, decided that same year to purchase back the 5 lakefront acres containing his old farmhouse, move back into the house, and re-open his boat livery for a few more years.
+The MacDarby Estate had 175 acres, and 3500 feet of lake frontage, along the north shore of Goose Pond, extending slightly across the town line into Lee.
+In 1958, the entire estate was sold to the Goose Lake Development Company, which intended to subdivide it into residential lots.
+Hooker, who was, by then, retired to Florida, and decided that same year to purchase back the five lakefront acres containing his old farmhouse, move back into the house, and re-open his boat livery for a few more years.
 The rest of the land was subdivided and became the Lakeside Drive neighbourhood that stretches today from the dam to the Lee town line.

-After Hooker’s passing in 1963, his son Robert (who inherited, among other things, the nickname Hooker) lived on the old MacDarby-Moore property in a small trailer for several years, and outside his trailer hung a sign which read “Hooker”.
-Hooker Jr. had been a fighter pilot in the Army Air Corps during World War Two, completing 65 missions and 870 combat hours.
+After Hooker’s passing, in 1963, his son Robert (who inherited, among other things, the nickname Hooker) lived on the old MacDarby-Moore property in a small trailer for several years, and outside his trailer hung a sign which read “Hooker”.
+Hooker Jr. had been a fighter pilot in the Army Air Corps during World War Two, completing sixty-fivemissions and 870 combat hours.

-Now there is a public boat ramp running through the old MacDarby-Moore property.
+Today,there is a public boat ramp running through the old MacDarby-Moore property.
 In 1957, the Berkshire County Commissioners passed legislation granting themselves the authority to provide a right of way for public access to Goose Pond.
-In 1958, the County obtained an easement through the Moore property and opened the public boat ramp.
+In 1958, the county obtained an easement through the Moore property and opened the public boat ramp.
 After the ramp opened Hooker continued to rent his boats to those who didn’t bring their own.
-I would be surprised if his rate was still only 50 cents a day.
+I would be surprised if his rate was still only fiftycents a day.

 The MacDarby-Moore homestead, and its 4.8 acres, were later purchased by Virginia “Ginger” and George Van Zandt of Lee.
 George and Ginger lovingly converted the old farmhouse into a lakeside restaurant they called the G&G Restaurant.
-The G&G opened in 1972 and operated for about 10 years with a simple menu.
+The G&G opened in 1972 and operated for about ten years with a simple menu.
 There was music and dancing on Wednesday nights.
-I recall eating at the restaurant in the early 1970’s and found it quite cozy and delicious.
-We didn’t dance so I’m guessing it wasn’t on a Wednesday.
+I recall eating at the restaurant in the early 1970s and found it quite cozy and delicious.
+We didn’t dance, so I’m guessing it wasn’t on a Wednesday.

 The MacDarby homestead was subsequently demolished, but the stories of the MacDarby Farm, Hooker Moore, and the G&G are still being told around Goose Pond dinner tables.